tomusher/every-ai/README.md

 ## Usage

-To reate an instance of an EveryAI backend, use the `init` function:
+To create an instance of an EveryAI backend, use the `init` function:

 ```python
 import every_ai